Author: Evan Pascual

 Lastly, Nadine puts the cleaner shrimp on the nice list for its selflessness in cleaning everything in its exhibit – including the aquarists.
 When an aquarist submerges his or her head into the Cup Coral Exhibit to clean, he or she is greeted by a pair of cleaner shrimp eager to work.
 These shrimp aren’t shy and typically crawl onto the aquarist’s face, cleaning any exposed skin around their dive goggles and wetsuit.

-Whether the animals are naughty or nice, our team enjoys working and caring for an incredible family of Hawaiian marine animals.
+Whether the animals are naughty or nice, our team enjoys working and caring for an incredible family of Hawaii marine life.
 On behalf of the Maui Ocean Center staff and marine critters, we’d like to say thank you for your support in making 2018 a wonderful and memorable year.
 We wish you all a merry and safe holiday season – Mele Kalikimaka and Hau‘oli Makahiki Hou!

 Written by Evan Pascual, Marketing & Public Relations Coordinator.
 “Ka Mo‘olelo Moana,” or “The Ocean Story,” is a monthly column written by Maui Ocean Center and published in The Maui News.